 Camping at the Sand Dunes Pool Hot Springs

 As mentioned, one of the reasons we came to visit the Sand Dunes Pool hot spring is because we could camp onsite.
 There are about 10 RV sites that have electric and water hookups, and about 10 more RV sites that are dry.
-We were able to get one of the electric and water sites, and they do have a dump station on site so it wasn’t a real inconvenience.
-They also have a number of other sites available for tent camping too as well as a couple little cabin-type accommodations and a larger “hacienda” for groups with multiple bedrooms.
+We were able to get one of the electric and water sites, and they do have a dump station on-site so it wasn’t a real inconvenience.
+They also have a number of other sites available for tent camping too as well as a couple of little cabin-type accommodations and a larger “hacienda” for groups with multiple bedrooms.

 What We Loved About Camping at the Sand Dunes Pool